 - Place bagels in the boiling water for 1 minute on each side.
 Make sure not to overcrowd the pot or else the bagels will stick to each other.
 Let an excess water drip back into the pot and then place back onto the same parchment lined baking sheet.

-- Immediately top with as much cinnamon/brown sugar topping as your heart desires (ok, not that much, we need this to be enough for all of them!).
+- Immediately brush with the melted butter and top with as much cinnamon/brown sugar topping as your heart desires (ok, not that much, we need this to be enough for all of them!).
 Make sure you do it to each one as they come out of the pot or else the water will dry up and the cinnamon sugar won’t stick.

 - Bake in your preheated oven for 20 minutes.
 Remove one from pan and slice in half to make sure they’re fully cooked.
 If they’re not, leave in the oven for another 3-5 minutes.